primer/brand/.changeset/cuddly-beds-speak.md

 '@primer/react-brand': patch
 ---

-`ComparisonTable` featured columns now identify themselves to screen readers by appending the text `(featured)` to the column title.
-This text can be customized using the `featuredColumnAccessibleLabel` prop.
+`ComparisonTable` featured columns now identify themselves to screen readers by appending the text `featured` to the column title.
+This text can be customized using the `visuallyHiddenFeaturedLabel` prop.